 The best way to vary this recipe is to experiment with different poaching liquids and see which of them you like best.

 Good candidates include dry white wine, fish stock, milk, or simply water.
 After many experiments, my preferred liquid is white wine.
 I like the flavor it adds.
-But you should experiment for yourself and see what you like best.
+But you should experiment and see what you like best.

 Scroll down to the recipe card for detailed instructions.
 Here are the basic steps for making this recipe:

-- Place the dill in the skillet, reserving a few sprigs for garnish.
-(Photo 1).
+Pour the wine into a large, lidded skillet.
+Bring it to a simmer over medium heat.
+Place the dill in the skillet, reserving a few sprigs for garnish.

 Expert Tips

 - To ensure the salmon poaches rather than boils, maintain a gentle simmer rather than a rolling boil.
-If needed, reduce the heat to medium-low.Â
+If needed, reduce the heat to medium-low.

 - I prefer garlic powder to minced garlic in this recipe because it coats the salmon more evenly.